sameer007-cyber/sameer-pict-demo/README.md

 # sameer-pict-demo
-this is my public account
+this is my public account.